 In June, Fabien Cousteau began Mission 31, which is a 31-day underwater mission that aims to set a new human submersion record.
 DOXA, who was chosen to provide the official timepieces for Cousteau’s dive, will also set a record for the longest continuously submerged dive watch.

 This mission takes place at Aquarius, the only undersea marine habitat and lab in the world, located in the Florida Keys National Marine Sanctuary.
-Cousteau’s mission began on June 1, 2014 and concludes on July 2nd.
+Cousteau’s mission began on June 1, 2014, and concluded on July 2nd.

 According to DOXA, “Fabien Cousteau and his team will break his grandfather’s Conshelf Two underwater saturation mission record by one full day to honor the 50th anniversary of Jacques-Yves Cousteau’s original mission.”